Accelerating Non-Negative and Bounded-Variable Linear Regression Algorithms with Safe Screening: Introduction

 \paragraph{Contributions and outline} In this work, we propose a generic strategy to accelerate existing solvers for box-constrained linear regression.
-It relies on the early identification of saturated coordinates (those attaining the box limits in the solution vector) during the course of iterations, akin to {safe screening} techniques for sparse-regularized regression problems~\citep{Ndiaye2017,Dantas2021}.
-Our general framework takes as a special case the {\em safe squeezing} approach of \citet{Elvira2020} for $\ell_\infty$-regularized problems (see the details in \Cref{app:L_infinity}).
+It relies on the early identification of saturated coordinates (those attaining the box limits in the solution vector) during the course of iterations, akin to {safe screening} techniques for sparse-regularized regression problems~\cite{Ndiaye2017,Dantas2021}.
 The general optimization problem addressed in the paper is formulated in~\Cref{sec:pbFormulation}.
+It takes as a special case the {\em safe squeezing} approach of \cite{Elvira2020} for $\ell_\infty$-regularized problems (see the details in \Cref{app:L_infinity}).
+In particular, our framework handles non-symmetric bounds (including an infinite upper bound for the nonnegative case) and can deal with a broad class of data-fidelity functions beyond least squares.
 Then, we show in~\Cref{sec:screening} how some saturated coordinates in the solution vector can be \emph{safely} identified from a primal-dual feasible pair of vectors.
 This allows us to derive a generic dynamic safe screening procedure for box-constrained linear regression problems.
-In \Cref{sec:dual_update}, we focus on the dual update step, which requires specific developments in the case of non-negativity constraints.
+In \Cref{sec:dual_update}, we focus on the dual update step.
+Although a standard dual-scaling can be deployed for the bounded-variable case, it turns out to be ineffective for the non-negative case.
+As such, we introduce a new dual update strategy, termed as dual translation, to compute relevant feasible dual points.
 Finally, numerical experiments are reported in~\Cref{sec:experiments}.
-They demonstrate how our proposed approach can significantly accelerates various solvers of the literature.
+They demonstrate how our proposed approach can significantly accelerate various solvers from the literature.